MookingSpooker/ROM_AD_Project_321481/README.md

 Describe any experiments you conducted to demonstrate/validate the target contribution(s) of your project;

 The first experiment of EDA that we did was generally looking how the data is structured:
-- we did this through viewing the data base to understand what we are looking at.
+- We loaded the data into a SQL viewer to look at how are data is structured.

 - First Interpretation:
 - we realized that there are a lot of missing data within the database, so we created a diagnostics tab to check what percentages of missing data are in each column.
-From this we realized there was a large significance of data missing from the database, too much to drop the missing values.
+From this we realized there was a large significance of data missing from the database.
+Dropping these values would result in a lot of data loss.

 - Calculations Section:
-- We created two sections to calculate and input the missing values and input them back into the database.
+- Realizing that a lot of these missing values can be calculated, we created two sections to calculate and input the missing values.
 One section for `movie_statistics` table and one for the `user_statistics` table.
-These were realistically the most important tables in terms for the creation of statistical analysis.
+These two tables contained the bulk of our data that we would be using in our models, so we mainly focused on recovering data for these two tables.

 - Mergering Section:
-- After cleaning the database and inputing all the missing values we created a merge section to combine all the data into one table.
-This benefited us as it allowed for all the data to be in one table for us to access.
-Also for future use of out project for the creation of a recommendation system having all the data in one table is beneficiary.
+- After cleaning the database and inputing all the missing values wherever possible, we created a merge section to combine all the data into one table.
+This made the data easier to work with as it was all in one place.
+During the merge we dropped any row with missing values meaning that we could ensure that there were no missing values in any of the categories for each data entry.
+Having the data the data in this format means that it is also prepared ford for future use in a recommendation system.

 - Plotting/Statistical Evaluation Section:
-- In this section we plotted the most valuable information from the dataset.
-Like `top_movies`, most engagement for the `year_of_release` of movies, and overall rating bias.
-This is valuable information for context on the data and also recommendation in the future.
-It showcases the best movies that have to have high interactions, and the year of release with the most engagement.
+- In this section we plotted the most valuable information from the dataset against each other.
+This allowed us to better visualize the data and gain insights on how metrics changed over time.

 - Modeling:

-We selected features based on EDA: for users, `user_total_ratings` and `activity_days` to capture engagement; for movies, `movie_avg_rating`, `movie_std_rating`, `movie_total_ratings`, `year_of_release` to capture quality, variability, and popularity. indicate the following for each experiment:
+We selected features based on EDA: for users, `user_total_ratings` and `activity_days` to capture engagement; for movies, `movie_avg_rating`, `movie_std_rating`, `movie_total_ratings`, `movie_min_rating`, and `movie_max_rating` to capture quality, variability, and popularity.

+indicate the following for each experiment:
 • The main purpose: 1-2 sentence high-level explanation
 • Baseline(s): describe the method(s) that you used to compare